-Successful participation in any of Penn Law’s Graduate Programs.
+Successful participation in any of Penn Law’s Graduate Programs requires a high level of English proficiency.
 Most course-work at Penn Law centers on a dialogue between the instructor and members of the class.
 Consequently, students should be able to understand rapid, idiomatic English as spoken in class and in seminar discussions.
 Students must be able to express thoughts clearly in both spoken and written English and must read the language with ease.
 The quantity and quality of academic work required at Penn Law cannot be accomplished without prior mastery of the English language.

 Penn Law does not grant conditional admission to applicants with insufficient English language skills and all applicants must have achieved the language proficiency noted above by the time their application is submitted.
 Prospective applicants who may need more substantial English language instruction prior to applying may wish to consider the courses offered by the University of Pennsylvania’s English Language Programs.
 These are described at www.sas.upenn.edu/elp.